ddnexus/pagy/docker/README.md

 ### Caveats

-The coverage has an advanced Simplecov setup and RubyMine cannot handle it, so don't use its coverage commands because they will not work.
+The coverage has an advanced Simplecov setup and RubyMine may not handle it.
+If the usual RubyMine coverage tools don't work, you can trigger the coverage by running the task without the RubyMine coverage, or use`rake` or `HTML_REPORTS=true rake` in the terminal.

 # Clean up